Rabenherz112/Roblox-Stats-to-Discord/README.md

 Once you invited the Bot to your server you can start the Bot up.
 For the first startup run first `npm i` and after that `node .`

+The Bot will now update the Channel all 30 Minutes.
+If you wish this to be shorter go into the index.js file and change the 30 in line 30 to something else.